U.N. nuclear watchdog board rebukes defiant Iran

 "The whole world now knows that Iran not only sought to hide its uranium enrichment program from the world for more than two decades, but also engaged in covert research and development related to activities that can have only one application: building a nuclear warhead," Carney said.

-Defense Secretary Leon Panetta and Israeli Defense Minister Ehud Barak discussed Iran's nuclear ambitions during talks in Canada on Friday.
-Panetta stressed the U.S. focus was on sanctions and bringing diplomatic pressure on Tehran, said a senior defense official, briefing reporters after the talks.
+U.S. Defence Secretary Leon Panetta and Israeli Defence Minister Ehud Barak discussed Iran's nuclear ambitions during talks in Canada on Friday.
+Panetta stressed the U.S. focus was on sanctions and bringing diplomatic pressure on Tehran, said a senior Defence official, briefing reporters after the talks.

 Panetta reiterated concerns about the potential consequences that a military strike might have, including its impact on the world economy, the official said.